You are using an unsupported browser Please switch to a supported browser so you can get the best experience on this site

 What to Do If You Wrote the Wrong Amount on a Check?

-Incorrect amounts on checks can be problematic.
-Correct them by crossing out the mistake, writing the correct amount above it, and initialing the correction.
+Writing the wrong amount may be corrected by crossing out the mistake with blue or black ink, writing the correct amount above the error, and initialing the correction.

 What to Do if the Check Is Made Out to the Wrong Name?

-Mistakenly writing the wrong name on a check is a common error.
-Correct it by crossing out the incorrect name, writing the correct name above it, and adding your initials.
+If you wrote the recipient's name incorrectly, you can make a correction by crossing out the incorrect name, writing the correct name above it, and adding your initials.

 What to Do if You Wrote the Wrong Account Number on the Back of the Check?